 What does matching entail when choosing a bachelor’s programme at Wageningen University?
 When choosing a study, it's important your choice is well-considered and that you have a good overview of the skills you need while studying at the university.
-In the Netherlands, a study choice check is obligatory for future Dutch and international bachelor's students.
+In the Netherlands, a study choice check (questionnaire) is obligatory for future Dutch and international bachelor's students.

 Anyone enrolling via Studielink for a Bachelor’s programme at Wageningen is required to complete an online matching questionnaire.
 The questionnaires, which differ across the different programmes, match your motivations with the nature and content of the programme.